loxxous/Behemoth-Rank-Coding/README.md

 # Behemoth-Rank-Coding
-Ultra Fast and Strong Burrows Wheeler Model
+Fast and Strong Burrows Wheeler Model

 BRC is a very careful implementation of non-sequential move to front coding, the encoder is fully vectorized and decoder is partially vectorized.